Artistic Research Forum, Oslo, 2023.

 Ethics and Relations in Artistic Research

 This resource looks at Ethics and Relations within Artistic Research.
-These two terms are if any intertwined and feed back into oneanother, but they also represent each an own field of consideration and reflection.
+These two terms are if any intertwined and feed back into one another, but each of them also represent an own field of consideration and reflection.

 Ethics in Artistic Research